PaddlePaddle/PaddleHelix/installation_guide.md

 8. The installation is done!

-9. If you want to deactivate the conda environment, do this:
+9. After runing the project, if you want to deactivate the conda environment, do this:

  ```bash
  conda deactivate